 The Hermitage Museum’s Art Collection

 The Hermitage is a colossal treasure trove of art, with a collection that’ll make your jaw drop.
-We’re talking over three million items – yes, million.
-The place is basically a who’s who of the art world.
-You’ve got your Rembrandts, your Da Vincis, your Picassos.
-It’s like walking through an art history book, but better, because you’re not snoozing in the back of a classroom.
-Every corner you turn, bam!
-Another masterpiece.
-The museum’s not just showing off paintings, though.
-It’s got sculptures, jewels, ancient artifacts – if it’s artsy and fancy, chances are, it’s in there and the building itself is a real masterpiece too.
+It’s home to over three million artifacts, making it one of the world’s largest collections of art.
+Every corner you turn inside the museum, and bam!
+Another masterpiece- paintings, sculptures, jewels, ancient artifacts – you name it; if it’s artsy and fancy, chances are, it’s in there and the building itself is a real masterpiece too.

 Only In Russia- The World’s Longest Railway Line

 This list of things you can find only in Russia can’t be complete without mentioning the Trans-Siberian railway.
-Spanning a mind-boggling 9,289 kilometers (that’s about 5,772 miles, if you’re wondering), it stretches across the vast expanse of Russia.
-It’s like the Iron Man of train routes – long, impressive, and full of surprises.
-Taking the train from Moscow to Vladivostok (which by the way takes about 2 weeks), isn’t just a journey; it’s a whole adventure in its own.
+Spanning a mind-boggling 9,289 kilometers (5,772 miles), it stretches across the vast expanse of Russia, connecting the Russian Far East with the Far West passing by different corners of Russia along the way.
+Taking the train from Moscow to Vladivostok (which by the way takes about 2 weeks), isn’t just a mere journey; it’s a whole adventure on its own.

 The Deepest And Oldest Freshwater Lake

 Lake Baikal is like the Everest of lakes.
 It’s so deep, at 1,642 meters, you could stack the Eiffel Tower, the Empire State Building, and still have room for a submarine to wave at them from below.
-But Lake Baikal isn’t just deep; it’s ancient.
-We’re talking 25 million years old which makes it the world’s oldest.
+But depth isn’t its only mind-boggling feature, it’s also one of the world’s oldest- 25 million years old to be more specific.

 The Annual Night Of The Ad Eaters